iliashevrin/boolean-comprehension-materials/README.md

 # boolean-comprehension-materials
 This repository covers the artifacts and supplementary materials described in the paper:

-<em>I. Shevrin, S. Maoz, What Properties Affect Boolean Formula Comprehension in Formal Specifications?
-2025</em>
+I. Shevrin, S. Maoz. <em>What Properties Affect Boolean Formula Comprehension in Formal Specifications?</em> 2025

 ## BooleanRefactoring
 This folder contains a Java project with the source code for the refactoring algorithm and additional scripts.
 The project requires [antlr](https://www.antlr.org/download.html) library to run.